jilljenn/tryalgo.org/en/_posts/2021-02-09-fixpoint-rewriting-system.md

 First we apply the basic rules, by setting the type of all letters $x$ with
 $f(x)=x$ or  $f(x)=xw$.

 Then for the remaining letters we inspect a function $g$, mapping $x$ to the first letter of $f(x)$.
 If iterated mapping of $g$ on a letter, ends on a letter with a defined type, then we don't do anything for the moment.
-But if it ends on a cycle composed of letters with undefined type, then we know that all vertices covered by the string need to be set to type 0.
+But if it ends on a cycle composed of letters with undefined type, then we know that all letters covered by the cycle need to be set to type 0.

 Next, for all letters $x$ of undefined type, we maintain a pointer `pos[x]` on the string $f(x)$, such that we already know that all letters before this position have type 1.
 If the letter pointed by `pos[x]` has type 1, then clearly we can increment `pos[x]`.
 But if it has type is 0 or 2, then the type of $x$ must become the same type (0 or 2).
 If all letters of $f(x)$ have type 1 (`pos[x]` exceeds the length of $f(x)$), then the type of $x$ is set to $1$.